 Visitors with Disabilities

-The Museum of History welcomes vistors with disabilities.
+The North Carolina Museum of History welcomes visitors with disabilities.
 For questions or help in planning your visit, call 919-807-7900.
-Please check our Events page for scheduled programs that may have accessible components, such as audio description tours or touch/feel activities,
+Please check our Events page for scheduled programs that may have accessible components, such as audio description tours or touch/feel activities.

 Programs and Tours

-If you are scheduling for a group with special needs, please contact Capital Area Visitors Services and inform them of any special needs your group may have.
+If you are scheduling for a group with special needs, please contact Capital Area Visitor Services and inform them of any special needs your group may have.
 Contact Stephen Nicholson at 919-807-7947.

 Parking and Arrival